allanpope/gatsby-source-nhl/README.md

 This is an unofficial plugin and is using the [publicly accessible parts](https://gitlab.com/dword4/nhlapi) of the NHL API.
 There is nothing stopping the NHL to restrict the API or to push out break changes.

-This source plugin for Gatsby will pull data from the NHL and make it available in GraphQL queries.

 ## How to use

 ```javascript